 There is a safe and powerful system for improving your presence online, but most webmasters don’t use it.
 Structured data is used by big companies and savvy marketers, and as a result their data is equipped with markup that helps search engines display their listings most effectively.
 When it comes to structured data, the future is here, but not everyone is living in it.
+One of the best and most powerful organic services is Schema design and creation.

-In this short guide we’ll go over the realm of structured data, and see how it can be used to empower Rich Snippets on Google and other search engines.
+In this short guide, we’ll go over the realm of structured data, and see how it can be used to empower Rich Snippets on Google and other search engines.
 We’ll explain these terms and how they relate together—and why they are important.

 Table of Contents